nicklockwood/Consumer/README.md

 ## Installation

-The `Consumer` type and its dependencies are encapsulated in a single file, and everything public is prefixed or name-spaced, so you can simply drag `Consumer.swift` into your project to use it.
+The `Consumer` type and its dependencies are encapsulated in a single file, and everything public is prefixed or name-spaced, so you can just drag `Consumer.swift` into your project to use it.

 If you prefer, there's a framework for Mac and iOS that you can import which includes the `Consumer` type.
 You can install this manually, or by using CocoaPods, Carthage, or Swift Package Manager.